-- assistance for dealing with psychological and emotional distress while adjusting to the diagnosis; treatment phobias; existential concerns; stress; difficulties making treatment decisions; anxiety or depression or both; psychosexual issues such as potential loss of fertility and premature menopause; history of sexual abuse; and interpersonal problems - referral to a women's health or sexual and reproductive health practitioner regarding loss of hormonal function and impact on sexual function - management of physical symptoms such as pain and fatigue (Australian Adult Cancer Pain Management Guideline Working Party 2019) - malnutrition or undernutrition, identified using a validated nutrition screening tool such as the MST (note that many patients with a high BMI [obese patients] may also be malnourished [WHO 2018]) - support for families or carers who are distressed with the patient's cancer diagnosis - support for families/relatives who may be distressed after learning of a genetically linked cancer diagnosis - specific spiritual needs that may benefit from the involvement of pastoral/spiritual care.
+- assistance for dealing with physical, nutritional, wellbeing and immunological issues these can arise due to lymphoma or DLBCL; some can be life-threatening and can affect quality of life (referral to an appropriate clinician may be required) - psychological and emotional distress while adjusting to the diagnosis, treatment phobias, existential concerns, stress, difficulties making treatment decisions, anxiety, depression, psychosexual issues (e.g. potential loss of fertility, premature menopause, history of sexual abuse) and interpersonal problems - management of physical symptoms such as pain and fatigue (Australian Adult Cancer Pain Management Guideline Working Party 2019) - low levels of vitamin D - malnutrition or undernutrition, identified using a validated nutrition screening tool such as the MST (note that many patients with a high BMI [obese patients] may also be malnourished [WHO 2018]) - support for families or carers who are distressed with the patient's cancer diagnosis - support for families/relatives who may be distressed after learning of a genetically linked cancer diagnosis - specific spiritual needs that may benefit from the involvement of pastoral/spiritual care.